syncfusion-content/blazor-docs/blazor/treegrid/globalization.md

 ### Blazor WebAssembly

-For Blazor WebAssembly, we use **JSON** file which contains translated text of the culture.
+For Blazor WebAssembly, use **JSON** file which contains translated text of the culture.

 The following list of properties and its values are used in the Tree Grid.